klw11j/Financial-and-Election-Analysis-Python/README.md

-# Financial Analysis and Election Analysis
+# Financial Analysis and Election Analysis using Python
-## python-challenge

 ## Background